 Star foliage: Western larch, also called tamarack by locals, is the rare coniferous tree that isn’t an evergreen.
 Every autumn, its tiny needles turn golden before falling to the ground.

-Peak overall color: Early to mid-October (Note: Aspens peak in mid-September)
+Peak overall color: Early to mid-October (Note: Aspens peak in mid- to late September)

 Detour to nearby Swan River National Wildlife Refuge, where viewing platforms help you see how nature inspires the paintings, carvings and photography of local artists, along with migrating waterfowl and bald eagles.